Does My Dog Have Demodectic Mange?

-The next treatment is ivermectin, but this drug is so cheap now that I think it should be tried first.
+The next treatment is , but this drug is so cheap now that I think it should be tried first.
+(The product listed here is the best form that I have used.
+It is labelled as an injectible product for cattle but is safe when given orally to dogs.)
 The dog gets 0.3-0.6 mg/kg orally, and may need to be treated for 3 to 8 months.
 The dose should be started low and built up slowly.
-If the dog shows any side effects (excessive salivating, vomiting, ataxia) then an alternative treatment needs to be tried.
+If the dog shows any side effects (excessive salivating, vomiting, ataxia) then an alternative treatment needs to be tried. ivermectin

 Since the ivermectin cannot be used in some dogs (like Collies and others sensitive to ivermectin), they can also be given milbemycin (Interceptor) tablets at 1mg/kg, orally, every day.
 The dose can even be doubled if there are no side effects (salivation, vomiting, weakness) and the dog is not healed.
 This is an expensive treatment though so if your dog cannot be treated with the ivermectin the amitraz should still be tried first.

 Another new treatment is Bravecto, and after one dose dogs may be free of the mites.
 NexGard from Merial and Simparica from Zoetis are probably just as effective.
 They are more expensive, and at this time is only available through your veterinarian, so if you are looking for an over-the-counter remedy ivermectin is the best choice.

 Is the Mange Going to Spread to My Other Dogs?

 Demodex is not contagious like sarcoptic mange.
 If you have several dogs and only one of them was diagnosed with demodex, though, there is a possibility that some transfer can occur.
 You can allow them to have regular contact but just keep the healthy dog in good shape.
 Make sure she is eating good homemade food and keep her skin in shape by giving omega fatty acids and antioxidants.